 If you like this story, you may want to read about our other summer youth program Girls Code Summer Camp by clicking here.

-Every summer The Creative Coast offers a number of youth STEAM sessions at local recreational centers and libraries around Savannah.
+Every summer The Creative Coast offers a number of free youth STEAM sessions at local recreational centers and libraries around Savannah.
 In past years, we offered video game development sessions, lessons on circuitry connections, environmental science instruction, and more.
 With sponsorship from our partners at the City of Savannah, this summer we teamed up with the Pennsylvania Avenue Resource Center (PARC), the W.W.
 Law Live Oak Public Library, and Operation One STEM at a Time to bring principles of science, tech, engineering, and math to Savannah’s youngest innovators.

 The curriculum was run and instructed by Ambria Berksteiner of Operation One STEM at a Time.
 Berksteiner taught eight sessions to campers at PARC and the W.W.
 Law Library.
 Together we were able to serve over sixty boys and girls ranging from the K-12 grades.
 The kids learned through collaborative, project-based learning with a focus on incorporating creativity for fun engagement.
 That’s where the cooking came into play…